-Sharing advice after overcoming COVID-19
+Oconto Falls man shares advice after overcoming COVID-19

 After a week of not feeling well, and getting worse, Jeske’s son drove him to the doctor.

-“My oxygen was really low, and they were worried about kidneys shutting down, like hell, it got ugly quick,” recalls Jeske.
+“My oxygen was really low, and they were worried about kidneys shutting down.
+Like hell, it got ugly quick,” recalls Jeske.

 Diagnosed with COVID-19, Jeske was transported by ambulance to a Green Bay hospital where he spent 11 days.